tonybaloney/cisco-spark-async-bot/README.md

 A simple Python 3 demo using AIOHTTP for asynchronous polling of Cisco Spark for messages.

+The thread will get the time, get a list of rooms, then asynchronously get all new messages in every room and print them on the screen.

+You could use this for a simple message callback/bot function.

 ## Install

 `pip install -r requirements.txt`